sjoerdteunisse/sjoerdteunisse.github.io/_posts/2025-06-14-HelloWorld.md

 ### 🤖 AI & Machine Learning
 - **Deep dives** into the latest AI technologies
 - **Practical tutorials** on implementing ML solutions
-- **Research insights** from my work in AGI and multi-agent systems
+- **Research insights** from my work in Knowledge Graphs resaerch and multi-agent systems
 - **Real-world applications** of AI in enterprise environments

 ### 💻 Software Development